Marketing

 • Non-Interruptive: Rather than an ad interrupting your YouTube video or favorite show to talk about a new product, inbound marketing strategies find consumers on their own time and of their own will.
 It’s an invitation, not a megaphone to the face.

 • Deeply Engaging: Content works on a deeper level than an ad or cold call.
-It’s been shown that the more time people spend with a brand, the more attached they feel to it.
+It’s been shown that the more time people spend with a brand, the more attached they feel.
 That means the more blogs they read, videos they watch, or emails they interact with, the more of a positive impression you make on them and the higher the chances are that they convert into a customer.
 These authentic connections also make them more likely to become brand advocates and repeat customers.

 Cons: